michael-e/email_template_manager/README.markdown

 1\.
 What's this?
 ------------------------

-Using this extension is it possible to let Symphony send pretty emails using XSLT.
-Currently only S2.2.1 is supported.
+Using this extension it is possible to let Symphony send pretty emails using XSLT.
+Currently only S2.2.x is supported.

 2\.
 Understanding the basics
 ----------------------------